YanCotta/YanCotta/README.md

 * **Agentic AI & LLMs:** My specialization lies at the frontier of AI.
 I develop "intelligent workforces" and have deep, hands-on experience in post-training Large Language Models using advanced techniques like **SFT and RLHF**.

+---

-🏆 **Proven Impact & Research**
+### Proven Impact & Research

-* **Leadership & Award-Winning Projects:** I thrive on collaboration and have served as a Project Lead within the international SuperDataScience community.
+* **Leadership & Award-Winning Projects:** I thrive on collaboration and have served as a **Project Lead** within the international SuperDataScience community.
 I was also the solo architect and engineer of the **winning project for FIAP's 2025 Global Solution Challenge**.

 * **Interdisciplinary Research & Application:** My technical work is informed by a deep research background, from a thesis on foundational cognitive science at GSU to applied **Bio-AI** research into epigenetic anti-aging.
 This passion for applying AI to scientific challenges continues with my current role as a **R&D Intern at Embrapa**, focusing on data & animal genomics.